Lovense-playground/Lovense-projects/README.md

 > We appreciate any sort of contributions, and don't want a wall of rules to get in the way of that.
 So if you're unsure or afraid of anything, just ask.
 When submitting a project, please take into account that we don’t allow for plagiarized project submissions.

 ## Discord
 - [Lola Bot](https://github.com/lolabray/lolabot) - The Discord Bot that controls your Lovense toys
 - [Hush Bot](https://github.com/Ameliaaaaaaa/HushBot) - A Discord bot made to control the Lovense Hush device
 - [Rich Presence](https://github.com/Jul1aK0wal1k/LovenseDiscordRichPresence) - Allows for displaying the status of your Lovense toys on your Discord profile

 ## Games

+- [Whos Vibing](https://whos-vibing.luneko.repl.co/) - Try to act like a bot and to find which bot is your partner.
+The closer you are from your partner, the faster the vibes will be.
+- [Sexy Memory](https://amawares.co.uk/projv/sexymemory/) - Match Pairs and for each successive Pair you match - Vibration increases.
+Compete by yourself or against a friend for the best score.
+- [Hornyships](https://github.com/Furimanejo/LovenseJamFeb2023) - A Lovense-powered game of battleship (codename Hornyships).
+Made with the Unity engine, built only for Windows atm.
 - [Beat Saber](https://github.com/Sesch69/LovenseBSControl) - Control the vibrations of Lovense Toys with direct playing the VR game Beat Saber
 - [Counter Strike: Global Offensive](https://github.com/estrogen/lovense.gs) - A Lua for the Counter-Strike: Global Offensive cheat Gamesense which controls a Lovense sextoy through Lan API requests